TashiChotso-55/kaixingocean/README.md

-- 👋 Hi, I’m @kaixingocean
+- 👋 Hi, I’m @TashiChotso
 - 👀 I’m interested in  nature and learning new technology
 - 🌱 I’m currently learning  data analytic
 - 💞️ I’m looking to collaborate on  business